 What are Passing Progressions in Football?

-A quarterback before the play begins knows where they want to throw the ball.
-That can be based off of a matchup advantage or the route that they are running.
-They select a primary receiver that they want to throw the ball to.
-If they aren't open then they progress down their list to the second receiver (secondary option).
-That continues throughout all receivers if no one is open.
-The quarterback also has safety of checkdown options to prevent taking a sack in the event no receiver gets open.
+Before the play begins, a quarterback knows where they want to throw the ball.
+That can be based on a matchup advantage or the route that they are running.
+Each play will have a designated primary receiver that they want to throw the ball to.
+If the primary receiver isn’t open, then they progress down their list to the second receiver (secondary option).
+That continues through all the receivers.
+The quarterback also has the safety of checkdown options to prevent taking a sack in the event no receiver gets open.

-The primary receiver is the first receiver the quarterback will look at, this is their first read.
+The primary receiver is the first receiver the quarterback will look at; this is their first read.
 If the wide receiver is open, the quarterback will throw them the ball.
 The secondary receiver is the second choice for a pass to come their way.
 Their route may not be as appealing as the primary receiver’s, but they are still most likely in a spot to gain a good chunk of yards.

-If no receiver gets open it is important to have a backup route.
-That’s where the safety valve comes in, they do not run a route far from the quarterback.
-They give the quarterback an option a couple yards down field.
+If no receiver gets open, it is important to have a backup route.
+That’s where the safety valve comes in, with a player running a route close to the quarterback.
+They give the quarterback a last-resort option a couple of yards downfield.